nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/Programming_Workflow.md

     ...
     -> still not understand very well :v

+    -> allow closing the terminal without killing the working sessions
+        vd: nodejs server is running, code working,...
+        -> just reattach the tmux with session and everything will be fine.

 ## TEXT EDITOR - NEOVIM
 THE SETUP AND WORKFLOW THAT I COMFORTABLE WITH
 ...